google/seq2seq/docs/decoders.md

 ### [`AttentionDecoder`](https://github.com/google/seq2seq/blob/master/seq2seq/decoders/attention_decoder.py)
 ---

 A Recurrent Neural Network decoder that produces a sequence of output tokens using an attention mechanisms over its inputs.
-Parameters are the same asfor `BasicDecoder`.
+Parameters are the same as for `BasicDecoder`.